9 best tram lines to explore Prague + what to see on each route

 READ MORE

-Tram line no. 15 (Kotlarka – Olsanske Hrbitovy)
+Tram line no. 15 ( Sidliste Barrandov- Zelivskeho)

-Great tram route to take you from busy shopping centre at Andel, through the historic Lesser town to skirt around the historic train stations and then to the modern Zizkov tower.
+Great tram route to take you from the outskirts of Prague 5, through busy shopping centre at Andel, to the historic Lesser town, stops at the historic train stations and then heads to Zizkov.
+No. 15 now ends it’s journey in at Zelivskeho in front of the New Jewish Cemetery.

 Andel – modern shopping centre, two large cinemas, regular farmer’s markets